-Students are not to hold additional part-time jobs or perform contract work, except where there are exceptional extenuating circumstances and the student has secured the consent of the advisor and department chair.
+Students are not to hold additional part-time jobs or perform contract work, except where there are exceptional extenuating circumstances and the student has secured the consent of the faculty advisor, department chair, and TGS.

-Students must inform the Business Administrator regarding any awards or grants.
-This is so that an account can be set up for proper disbursement of the funds.
-If the award includes salary support, the project-derived stipend will be adjusted so that total support does not exceed that of the Cabell awards (the highest level stipend support) for the current year.
+Students must inform the Business Administrator (Marilyn Hall) regarding any awards or grants.
 The support from the research grant or contract cannot be less than the minimum specified for Graduate Research Assistant Tuition Scholarships.
 Other award money should be used to support the student's educational expenses; e.g., conference travel, books, computer purchases, etc. Accounting assistance is available from the department office if spending must be documented.